Making a complaint

 We want to hear from you if you have a complaint about the services we provide.
 We always try to give you the best possible service, but sometimes things do go wrong.
 If this happens, we aim to put things right and learn from your complaint so it doesn’t happen again.

-Please speak to the Home Manager in the first instance, alternatively you can report a complaint to us by:
+If you’re still unhappy after talking to the Home Manager and you still want to complain, then you can report a complaint to us by:

 - Emailing email@example.com